 The Aging Process

-This was proven scientifically though a U.S. government grant that was awarded to the University of Florida to study the aging of skin.
+This was proven scientifically through a U.S. government grant that was awarded to the University of Florida to study the aging of the skin.
 The study divided 132 participants, from ages 16 – 96, into three age groups: 19 – 39, 41 – 59, and 60 and up.
 MMP activity began at the cellular level in the skin in the 19-39 age group.
 The activity became very high in the 41-to-59 age group, resulting in a greatly reduced level of collagen.
 MMPs were identified as a contributing factor affecting aging skin by destroying the collagen in the dermis.
 These MMPs break down proteins, including the collagen that keeps our skin moist and hydrated when we are young.
 As MMP production increases, our collagen levels decrease which is a significant reason why we develop lines and wrinkles – especially after the age of 40.

 RadiénIx™ clinical data is extensive.
 This is what a prominent dermatologist has said about the product technology and the Zoe Dralos, MD study: “As a clinical dermatologist, I am constantly looking for new avenues of treatment, especially in the cosmetic realm.
 True innovative technology only comes around rarely…Patient acceptance has been outstanding with most patients extremely pleased with the moisturizing component, texture, lack of irritation, and the perceptible smoothness that their skin has achieved… Topical agents are notorious for their difficulty to scientifically document the effectiveness with controlled studies.
 That is the reason one so rarely sees double-blind, split-faced studies.
-However a well-respected clinical dermatologist and researcher, Zoe Dralos, MD, has indeed published such a study.
+However, a well-respected clinical dermatologist and researcher, Zoe Dralos, MD, has indeed published such a study.
 After six weeks usage, investigators were able to detect a statistically significant improvement between sides of the face treated with the protease regulator included in the product, and the product without the protease regulator.
-This observed difference was seen in spite of a potential drawback of the study in which the base product without the protease regulator was so effective that it allowed significant improvement on its own.???
+This observed difference was seen in spite of a potential drawback of the study in which the base product without the protease regulator was so effective that it allowed significant improvement on its own.

 Michael L Maris MD, Private Dermatology Practice and Clinical Associate Professor, University of Texas Southwestern Medical School